UWG Theatre Company

 This biting, hilarious, and provocative satire revolves around Black America's evolution in society.
 How can you call a place home that doesn't feel like home?

-Contains strong themes and language.
+Contains strong language and themes about race, identity, and injustice

 Into the Woods

-Contains strong themes covering death, peril, and infidelity.
+Contains strong themes covering death, peril, and infidelity